holoviz/holoviz/doc/background.rst

-Here Datashader is used to make large datasets practical by rendering images outside the browser, either directly for a programmer or via a convenient high-level interface using HoloViews, and the results can be embedded in interactive Bokeh plots if desired, either as a static HTML plot, in a Jupyter notebook, or as a standaline application.
+Here Datashader is used to make large datasets practical by rendering images outside the browser, either directly for a programmer or via a convenient high-level interface using HoloViews (or hvPlot), and the results can be embedded in interactive Bokeh plots if desired, either as a static HTML plot, in a Jupyter notebook, or as a standaline application.

 Behind the scenes, these tools rely on a wide range of other open-source libraries for their implementation, including: